lauarango/Complete-Cloud-Infrastructure-with-Generative-AI/Important-CDK-Concepts.md

 - Level 2 (L2) Constructs: High-level constructs that provide a more abstract and easier-to-use interface.
 They often encapsulate multiple L1 constructs.

 - Level 3 (L3) Constructs: Even higher-level abstractions that often encapsulate multiple L2 constructs, representing complex infrastructure patterns.

+Listener

+A listener is a process that checks for the connection requests, using the protocol and port that you configure.